 Introduction to JSP

 JSP stands for JavaServer Pages.
-JSP is one of the most powerful, easy-to-use and fundamental technology for building Java web applications.
-JSP combines HTML, XML, Java Servlet and JavaBeans technologies into one highly productive technology that allows web developers to develop reliable, high performance and platform independent web applications and dynamic websites.
+JSP is one of the most powerful, easy-to-use, and fundamental technologies for building Java web applications.
+JSP combines HTML, XML, Java Servlet, and JavaBeans technologies into one highly productive technology that allows web developers to develop reliable, high-performance, and platform-independent web applications and dynamic websites.

 There are two important technologies that you need to understand before you can dive into JSP:

-• First, JSP replies on HTTP protocol to provide client-server communication over the network.
+• First, JSP replies on the HTTP protocol to provide client-server communication over the network.

 • Second, JSP is built on top of Java servlet technology to simplify the development tasks for web developers.
 We will give you an overview of these technologies in the next sections.